MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.Match.md

 - If match_type is 1, MATCH finds the largest value that is less than or equal to lookup_value.
 Lookup_array must be placed in ascending order: ...-2, -1, 0, 1, 2, ..., A-Z, FALSE, TRUE.

 - If match_type is 0, MATCH finds the first value that is exactly equal to lookup_value.
 Lookup_array can be in any order.
+Note that match is case insensitive.

 - If match_type is -1, MATCH finds the smallest value that is greater than or equal to lookup_value.
 Lookup_array must be placed in descending order: TRUE, FALSE, Z-A, ...2, 1, 0, -1, -2, ..., and so on.

 - If match_type is omitted, it is assumed to be 1.